cinemascience/cinema/README.md

 about in advance.
 With Cinema, we have developed a novel framework for a third option – a highly interactive, compact and scalable way to explore data.

+# Update to Cinema 2.0

+The Cinema toolkit is updated with this release to track the [cinemasci module](https://github.com/cinemascience/cinemasci), where the bulk of new work is now being released.
+This new model of the Cinema Toolkit depricates command line tools, and embraces a single python module that contains a useful set of components for reading, writing and viewing Cinema databases.

 # The Cinema Ecosystem

 The Cinema ecosystem consists of database specifications, writers,